AdguardTeam/AdguardForiOS/README.md

   * [How to become a Beta tester](#beta-tester)
 * [Our plans](#our-plans)

-> ### Disclaimer
->* AdGuard for iOS is distributed for free.
-We believe that all free products should be open source, and AdGuard for iOS is not an exception.
-Its code can be found in this repository.
->* Privacy policy: https://adguard.com/privacy/ios.html (Briefly: AdGuard sends only necessary, limited information, e.g. information required for a license check).

 AdGuard for iOS is a free app that blocks ads in Safari browser at exceptional level, but also provides additional Premium features like configurable DNS settings and custom ad blocking subscriptions.
 To get more information and to download AdGuard for iOS, [visit our website](https://adguard.com/adguard-ios/overview.html).

  <img src="https://cdn.adguard.com/public/Adguard/iOS/screenshots/iOS2.png" width="280">